 A healthy quality-of-hire score shows that recruiters bring in good people, managers support retention efforts, and new hires thrive in their new roles.
-You can measure the score by taking a few key HR metrics into consideration, based on a company's goals and priorities.
+You can measure the score by taking a few key HR metrics into consideration, based on your company's goals and priorities.

-Companies need first to determine which metrics they want to focus on, assign a number from 1-5 to measure an employee's effectiveness in regards to the metric, and then calculate as follows:
+First, determine which metrics you want to focus on, assign a number from 1-5 to measure an employee's effectiveness in regards to the metric, and then calculate as follows: